 Moscow real estate is some of the most expensive in Pennsylvania, although Moscow house values don't compare to the most expensive real estate in the U.S.

-Moscow is a decidedly white-collar borough, with fully 86.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Moscow is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Moscow who work in management occupations (15.38%), teaching (11.61%), and sales jobs (10.67%).
+Moscow is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Moscow is a borough of professionals, managers, and service providers.
+There are especially a lot of people living in Moscow who work in management occupations (13.72%), teaching (11.97%), and office and administrative support (9.58%).

 Also of interest is that Moscow has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Moscow is a great place for families with children to consider.
-First of all, many other families with children live here, making Moscow a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Moscow has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Moscow is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Moscow’s overall crime rate is lower than average for the country.

-Moscow is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Moscow doesn't have a public transportation system that people use for their commute.

-The citizens of Moscow are very well educated compared to the average community in the nation: 39.48% of adults in Moscow have a bachelor's degree or even advanced degree.
+The education level of Moscow citizens is very high relative to the national average among all cities (21.84%): 38.31% of adults in Moscow have a bachelor's degree or even advanced degree.

 The most common language spoken in Moscow is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.